 b) where the product is being or has been marketed or otherwise supplied to consumers outside the United Kingdom, of the identity of each Member State in which, to the best of their knowledge, it is being or has been so marketed or supplied.

-Obligations of distributors
+Obligations of Distributors

+(See Glossary on page 4 below for some further information on duties of Distributors)

-NI businesses importing products into NI (or the EEA) from GB should now consider whether they are producers of the product and subject to the requirements of producers, rather than subject to the requirements of distributors.
+NI businesses importing products into NI (or the EEA) from Great Britain should now consider whether they are producers of the product and subject to the requirements of producers, rather than subject to the requirements of distributors.

 The obligations of distributors include: